piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 [Accessed 28 Aug.
 2023].

 ## Unit 3
 In Unit 3 we analysed research methods as a part of the research design.
 We learned how important a good plan is for the research (Saunders et al., 2012) We distinguished 2 types of research design: exploratory research and conclusive research as well as 3 types of research methods: qualitative, quantitative and mixed methods.
+I have encountered these research methods in my professional practice and the same comments can be made as with previous units descriptions.
+I will also dive deeper into the differences between research in the research process reflection at the very end of this portoflio.
 At the end of this Unit, we were asked a question to reflect on, to which the answer you can find below.

 Reference list